-- bundled: Use the zlib library bundled with the distribution.
-This is the default.

-- system: Use the system zlib library.
+- bundled: Use the zstd library bundled with the distribution.
+This is the default. - system: Use the system zstd library.

-- -DWITHOUT SERVER=bool
+-DWITHOUT_SERVER=bool

 Whether to build without MySQL Server.
 The default is OFF, which does build the server.

 This is considered an experimental option; it is preferred to build with the server.